Ohio State ranked 19th overall in national poll

 Ohio State was a standout during the outdoor season as well, as both the men and women finished fourth at the Big Ten championships.
 The men’s team cracked the USTFCCCA Top 25 for the first time since 2013, peaking at No. 16, their best ranking since at least 2008.
 Meanwhile, the women earned a high placement of 27th, their highest ranking since 2012.
 After several record-setting performances at the NCAA East Prelims, the Buckeyes sent an impressive 17 student-athletes to compete at the NCAA championships.

-Individually, Buckeye athletes enjoyed unparalleled success during the 2014-15 school year both academically and athletically, collecting 55 Ohio State Scholar-Athlete awards, 30 All-America honors, 25 Big Ten medals and nine conference titles.
+Individually, Buckeye student-athletes enjoyed unparalleled success during the 2014-15 school year both academically and athletically, collecting 55 Ohio State Scholar-Athlete awards, 30 All-America honors, 25 Big Ten medals and nine conference titles.
 First Team All-Americans included J.C.
 Murasky (shot put, outdoor) and the men’s 4x400-meter relay team (outdoor), along with Big Ten Medal of Honor winner Katie Borchers in cross country.

 Ohio State Women's Head Coach

 In her eight seasons at the helm of the Ohio State women's program, Dennis worked tirelessly on and off the track, building one of the Midwest's top all-around programs and winning the first Big Ten indoor and outdoor championships in program history.
 During those eight seasons, Dennis led Ohio State to 31 Big Ten individual event titles, 19 First Team All-America honors, three Big Ten team championships and two NCAA individual titles, all while garnering six coach of the year honors.